 *the cost being the amount paid to the supplier when purchasing the stock.

 Because in a normal inventory double-entry bookkeeping system, when stock is purchased and entered into inventory it is coded directly to the “Stock on Hand” Asset account on the Balance Sheet.
 When an item is sold out of that inventory, the system automatically transfers (journals) the cost of sold item to the Cost of Goods Sold “Purchases” on the Income Statement.

 It is reversed because the closing stock balance is only a valid value of stock on hand at the end of May so we don’t want it to show this value through June.
 It will be re-updated at the end of June and then reversed 1 July using the same steps as explained in all the info above, and doing this every single month.

-If you have any questions about using this Excel inventory template, send your questions through our Contact Form.
+If you have any questions about using this Excel inventory template, send your questions through my Contact Form.